-- Client-centered care that includes coordination among different treatment providers; - Use of data to increase access to services and decrease health disparities among those groups identified by the state/territory as most at-risk for poor health outcomes, which may include but are not limited to: - People with HIV from communities of color; - People with HIV experiencing unstable housing; - Youth ages 13 to 24; - Men who have sex with men (MSM); - Coordinated HIV prevention and care services that identify individuals unaware of their HIV status and immediately link those new HIV diagnosis into medical care; and - Support services such as medical transportation, housing, and psychosocial support services that employ evidence-based interventions to improve retention in medical care and treatment adherence.
+- Client-centered care that includes coordination among different treatment providers; - Use of data to increase access to services and decrease health disparities among people and communities disproportionately impacted by HIV and identified by the state/territory as most at-risk for poor health outcomes. - Coordinated HIV prevention and care services that identify individuals unaware of their HIV status and immediately link those new HIV diagnosis into medical care; and - Support services such as medical transportation, housing, and psychosocial support services that employ evidence-based interventions to improve retention in medical care and treatment adherence.